Cruising - Awards

 The Fort Frontenac Cruising Cup (FFCC) – To meet the requirements for the award, cruisers must voyage to a set of destinations on Lake Ontario and the St. Lawrence River.
-The FFCC Log lists the requirements that need to be completed to earn this award and is available here: FFCC log for Cruisers The requirements for the FFC Cup may take several seasons to complete.
+The FFCC Log lists the requirements that need to be completed to earn this award and is available here: FFCC log for Cruisers (full page) or FFCC log for Cruisers (booklet form) The requirements for the FFC Cup may take several seasons to complete.

 The Brass Winch Award – Recognition for doing something good for another boater, in terms of rendering assistance, demonstrating extraordinarily good seamanship or enhancing safety.